💞💞 MEMORIES OF A DEAR FRIEND 💞💞 | #WritersWorkshop 👩💻

 The job was heavy, dirty and required shift work, but Corrie not only kept up with the men, she outperformed many!
 She was such an inspiration, management put her in a TV commercial.
 It aired on Saturday nights during the Hockey Night in Canada broadcast, watched by millions.

 I admired her stamina, her strength of character and her no-nonsense attitude, as well as her gregarious nature.
-We embraced the “work hard, play hard” philosophy wholeheartedly for years and Corrie was up for anything.
+We embraced the “work hard, play hard” philosophy wholeheartedly, and Corrie was up for anything.
 How dull our lives would have been without Tony and Corrie by our sides!

 new year's eve late 1980s

-One of many New Year’s Eve celebrations, late 1980s
+One of many New Year’s Eve celebrations, early ’90s

 After 12 years of co-habitation, Tony and Corrie got married on July 1, 1989.
 They were moving his elderly mother in from Italy and Tony insisted, for mama’s sake.
 Corrie resisted at first, but caved eventually, uttering these words: “If this piece of paper changes anything, I WILL KILL YOU!” 😆 “Once bitten, twice shy”, as they say!